agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

  In order to estimate personal fit I will look at the chances.
-I assume success to be able to get into Y-combinator and come out as a successful business as:
+I assume success to be able to get into Y-combinator and come out as a successful business:

 - Chance of having the vision to be a Y-combinator level startup and applying (5%)

 	This seems like a lot especially considering my current level of skills.
 But I do pick up things relatively fast, and can work long hours.
 For now, lets just role with that number.

-- chance of getting accepted in Y-combinator (2.5%)
+- Chance of getting accepted in Y-combinator (2.5% applications accepted)
 - Chance of that startup succeeding (25% based on current [Ycombinator list](https://yclist.com/) of 11 years)
-- total of 0.03% (by multiplying everything)
+- Total of 0.03% (by multiplying everything)

 **Impact**